 Shilson, Coode & Co

-Engraving of St Austell branch of Shilson, Coode & Co in the nineteenth century © RBS 2016
+Image: engraving of the St Austell premises of Shilson, Coode & Co in the 19th century © RBS 2018

 Shilson, Coode & Co (c.1793-1920), established in St Austell, was a past constituent of NatWest.

-This private bank was established in c.1793 as Coode & Co.
-The founding partners, Charles Rashleigh and Edward Coode, were attorneys, and the solicitors’ practice Rashleigh, Coode & Kempthorne was run conjointly with the banking business.
-Indeed, the firm was not described as bankers until the 1820s.
-The bank was known as Coode & Sons by 1829.
+This private bank was established in about 1793 as Coode & Co.
+The founding partners, Charles Rashleigh and Edward Coode, were attorneys, and the solicitors' practice Rashleigh, Coode & Kempthorne was run conjointly with the banking business.
+Indeed, the partnership was not described as a bank until the 1820s.
+It was known as Coode & Sons by 1829.

 Summary of our archive holdings